LeusExMachina/Statistics-blog/homework4/researches4.md

 [2] [https://en.wikipedia.org/wiki/Measure_space](https://en.wikipedia.org/wiki/Measure_space) \
 [3] [https://en.wikipedia.org/wiki/Probability_measure](https://en.wikipedia.org/wiki/Probability_measure)

-# Researches 9 - Discuss some concrete examples of measure space
+# Research 9 - Discuss some concrete examples of measure space

 In the previous research we saw what measure theory is, defining the concepts of measure space and probability space.
 We now want to make some examples.